KamilSJaron/smudgeplot/README.md

 **Parallel, fastest**

 By running `smudgeplot.py hetkmers --pos x` where x is 0 >= x =< k, only pairs at that position in the kmer are generated.
 By using `GNU parallel` or a job scheduling system like `SLURM` parallelization can be achieved followed by a filtering step to remove pairs that contain non-unique kmers.
+Like option 2, it uses a sorted kmc dump file.
 ```
 kmc_tools transform kmcdb -ci"$L" -cx"$U" dump -s kmcdb_L"$L"_U"$U".dump

-\# For kmer length 21
+# For kmer length 21
 parallel -j 21 smudgeplot.py hetkmers -o kmcdb_L"$L"_U"$U" --pos \{\} kmcdb_L"$L"_U"$U".dump ::: {0..20}

 smudgeplot.py aggregate --infile kmcdb_L"$L"_U"$U".dump -o  kmcdb_L"$L"_U"$U" --index_files  kmcdb_L"$L"_U"$U"_pos*_indices.tsv

 ```

 Now you can finally generate the smudgeplot using the coverages of the identified kmer pairs (`*_coverages.tsv` file).
 You can either supply the haploid kmer coverage (reported by GenomeScope) or let it be estimated directly from the data.
 Something like this